Indonesia: Banda + Raja Ampat - Oct-Nov 2015

 To hoist the sails to Raja Ampat

 Updated February 2018.
-The Waow????
-Unfortunately, this magnificent diving cruise ship that used to sail the waters of the Indonesian archipelago, and on which I had the chance to embark in 2015, no longer exists... ????
-Unfortunately, it burned and sank in the bay of Cenderawasih, Indonesia, during the night of January 31 to February 1, 2018.
+The Waow, this magnificent cruise-diving boat that used to sail the waters of the Indonesian archipelago, and on board of which I had the chance to embark in 2015, does not exist anymore... 😢 It unfortunately burned and sank, in the bay of Cenderawasih, in Indonesia, in the night of January 31 to February 1, 2018.
 I refer you to the message published on their Facebook page and on their site.

 November 5, 2015.
 I am on board of Waow for a week.
 After the Banda Sea, we are now sailing between the Raja Ampat islands.
 Luxury, calm and voluptuousness…